VoxForge/Robocallblocker/README.md

 # Robocallblocker (work in progress)
 Configurations for OBI110 and FreePBX/Asterisk block landline robocallers.

+We have an old-school landline phone for home use and have been getting many SPAM calls.
+This is an approach to blocking those calls using an OBI110 [ATA](https://en.wikipedia.org/wiki/Analog_telephone_adapter) and [FreePBX](https://en.wikipedia.org/wiki/FreePBX).
+It simply asks callers to press a key, and if they do, IT THEN transfers the call to our regular [landline](https://en.wikipedia.org/wiki/Landline) phones.
+If they don't, it sends the call to a SPAM voice mail.
+A whitelist can be set up to bypass the IVR Spam filter altogether and allow known callers to ring your phone directly.

-Found an old OBI110 I had purchased a few years ago and finally got around to setting it up to communicate with FreePBX on an old HP mini netbook.
-Can now send predictive dialers to Spam voice mail box, and send whitelist to our landline phones.
+The ATA used in this document is an old OBI110 I had purchased a few years ago and finally got around to setting up to communicate with FreePBX on an old HP mini netbook.

 (Sources: [ObiTalk Forum: Using the Obi 110 as an FXO and FXS Port for FreePBX](http://www.obitalk.com/forum/index.php?topic=1157.msg7261#msg7261), [FreePBX Documentation wiki](https://wiki.freepbx.org/pages/viewpage.action?pageId=4161594))